ildyria/Dance/Brno/QuickStep.md

 Before the promenade, contract the right side (*"Technical Sway"*).
 Keep the arms horizontal, do not bent forward (left).
 At the same time present the left side of the chest (flag/sponsor...)

+# Head and movement

+head should be in the back, jaw horizontally, this helps to put the weight on the back.
+Imagine reaching forward/kicking before stepping.